Anna is a history graduate from Scotland. She is interested in cultural history and how myths have developed over time.

-In some parts of Europe today presents are delivered by the Christkind (which in English means literally Christ child).
+Today in some parts of Europe, presents are delivered by the Christkind (which in English means literally Christ child).
 The Christkind is sometimes a baby cherub, but the role of the Christkind is often played by a young or teenage girl with angel wings.
 In modern times the Christkind is the primary gift giver on Christmas Eve in many Catholic parts of Europe (St Nicholas comes on the 6th).

 This was a tradition started by the religious leader Martin Luther during the Protestant Reformation.
-Luther did not want to encourage the celebration of St Nicholas on the 6th of December, or saints in General or any pagan seeming figures like Frau Holle, so he promoted the alternative idea that the much more dull Christkind would bring presents on Christmas Eve.
+Luther did not want to encourage the celebration of saints in general or any pagan-seeming figures like Frau Holle or St Nicholas on the 6th of December, so he promoted the alternative idea that the much more dull Christkind would bring presents on Christmas Eve.

 Grýla isn't a Christmas gift giver, as she doesn't bring gifts, just eats naughty children!
-This Icelandic goddess is the most scary female Christmas figures.
+This Icelandic goddess is the scariest female Christmas figure.
 She is a giant troll who hunts bad children for Christmas, takes them away in a sack and cooks them as stew.
-She is the mother of the thirteen Yule lads, who are mischievous Christmas gift givers, although she has many other children (numbers vary in according different sources, she possibly has over 100!).
+She is the mother of the thirteen Yule lads, who are mischievous Christmas gift-givers, although she has many other children (numbers vary according to different sources, she possibly has over 100!).